reasonml/reasonml.github.io/docs/pattern-matching.md

 _Quick overview: [Pattern matching](overview.md#pattern-matching)_

-Pattern matching provides a way to execute code when the shape of some data matches a particular pattern.
-It's similar to switch-case statements in other languages, but it can be more expressive and includes some extra safeguards.
+Pattern matching provides a way to conditionally execute code when the shape of some data matches a particular pattern.
+It is similar to switch-case statements in other languages, but it can be more expressive and includes some extra safeguards.

+Pattern matching is often used with [variants](variant.md).

 ## Defining a pattern match statement